So what do I do? How on earth do I learn to think and learn to stop thinking?

 This reminds me of the story of the Zen master who was asked by a student what it took to reach enlightenment.

-The Zen master grabbed the student by the scruff of the neck and held his head under water in a nearby water trough.
-30 seconds later he pulled the students head up and then immediately plunged his head back under water.
+The Zen master grabbed the student by the scruff of the neck and held her head under water in a nearby water trough.
+30 seconds later he pulled the students head up and then immediately plunged her head back under water.

 The second answer to the question of: "So how on earth do I learn to think and stop thinking?" is that you need proven tools and resources that have realistic and achievable objectives, and that is the whole point of this site.